 Remember, don’t over burden yourself.
 Your first job, of course, is your college education and maintaining good grades.
 Work is secondary.
 According to Ladders, the ideal number of workload a student can handle along with their studies is 10 to 15 hours.
 Research says students who work 10 to 15 hours a week are more likely to stay in school than those who do not work at all or those who work more than fifteen hours per week.

 Ready to jump in and look for college student jobs?
-Here are five examples of gig work that are popular with college students:
+Here are four examples of gig work that are popular with college students:

 Gig work can be an excellent jump start to your future career and proves to prospective employers that you have the grit required to work and attend college at the same time.
 When you take on a variety of different side gigs, you get to build relationships with companies (maybe even find the one where you ultimately land a full-time job), develop business contacts and personal references (networking, anybody?) and explore career cultures.